-The children will continue to have a 10 minute handwriting session each day where they will be taught how to form each letter cursively.
-They will then be encouraged to embed this into their writing throughout the subjects.
+In addition, the children will have a 10 minute handwriting session each day where they will be taught how to form each letter cursively.
+They will be encouraged to embed this into their writing throughout the subjects.

-Common Exception words are a set of words which do not follow a general spelling rule and are not phonetic.
-To help the children learn these we will be sending home the third set of words this term.
-They should not be viewed as homework and should not be returned to school.
+Common Exception Words are a set of words which do not follow a general spelling rule and are not phonetic.
+To help the children learn these we will be dividing the list into different sets and sending a set home at the beginning of Term1, 3 and 5.
+These words should not be viewed as homework and should not be returned to school.
 They should be used as a resource at home for yourselves and the children to familiarise themselves with and learn.

-The children will also read in school once a week in Guided Reading with their class teacher when we will cover general word reading and sounding out as well as comprehension.
+The children will also read in school once a week in Guided Reading with their class teacher when we will cover general word reading strategies, sounding out and comprehension.

-PE this term will include a mixture of both indoor and outdoor P.E.
-Please ensure that the children’s P.E kits consist of the following: a red t-shirt, blue shorts, white socks, plimsolls, navy jogging bottoms, navy jumper and trainers.
+P.E. this term is fluid as the children acclimatise to Year 1 so it could be on any day and either indoors or outdoors.
+With this in mind, please ensure that the children have their P.E. kits in school for every day and that it consists of the following: a red t-shirt, blue shorts, white socks, plimsolls, navy jogging bottoms, navy jumper and trainers.
 Please make sure all of these items of clothing are clearly named.